-- Crawler Spam this was the first type of spam it uses bots to leave fake referrals.
+- Crawler Spam - this was the "original" spam, it uses bots to leave fake referrals.

-- Ghost Spam this is the most common and aggressive, you may find it almost anywhere in your reports and it only affects Google Analytics, it never passes through your site.
+- Ghost Spam - this is the most common and aggressive.
+You can find it almost anywhere in your reports and it only affects Google Analytics, it never passes through your site.

-* Bot Direct Traffic - This is not technically spam but spiders (aka bots) compiling information some are good and some less.
+* Bot Direct Traffic - This is not technically spam but spiders (aka bots) compiling information.
+Some are good and some are not.

 Each one of them has different characteristics, therefore, different ways of dealing with them.